clubajax/on/README.md

 other than the passed node.
 Useful for menus and modals.

 	 var handle = on(node, 'clickoff', callback);
+	 handle.resume();
 	 //  callback fires if something other than node is clicked

+**NOTE** _a clickoff event starts paused due to potential side effects.
+You typically don't want the event to be listened to and fired until some other event has been triggered, like the opening of a modal._

 There is support for multiple event types at once.
 The following example is useful for handling both desktop mouseovers and tablet clicks:

 	 var handle = on(node, 'mouseover,click', onStart);